FAQs about the S.A.M. tool

 We recognize that there are many, many types of stakeholders, so if you don’t see a pre-set category in the drop-down list of the 33 pre-set types, please select “Other” to make your own.
 When selecting the “Other” option, you will also have the ability to assign “high,” “medium,” or “lower,” power to that stakeholder.

-Assumption 2: The definitions for the (fixed) "type” (primary, secondary, tertiary, quaternary) linked to each category of stakeholders (e.g., community-based organization, labor unions, regulators) are summarized at the bottom of the tool’s interface, and also detailed in the “S.A.M.
+Assumption 2: The definitions for the (fixed) "type” (primary, secondary, tertiary, quaternary) linked to each category of stakeholders (e.g., community-based organizations, labor unions, offtakers, regulators) are summarized at the bottom of the tool’s interface, and also detailed in the “S.A.M.
 Tool User Instructions,” and “FAQs about the S.A.M.
 Tool.”

 The designation of a particular stakeholder as primary, secondary, tertiary, or quaternary was a subjective determination based on the most common and recurring scenarios in clean energy and infrastructure project landscapes.